JulTob/Mathematics/README.md

 # Mathematics Topics and Code.

-Check the wiki for a complete introduction and theory of the topics.
+Check the wiki and the [web](https://jultob.github.io/Mathematics) for a complete introduction and theory of the topics.

 The code here is complementary to the wiki.